ntw-cts/Spotify-Romaji-Lyrics/README.md

 ### **1. Download the Project**

-Download the [latest release](https://github.com/ntw-cts/Spotify-Romaji-Lyrics/releases/latest) as a ZIP file and extract it to your computer..
+Download a ZIP file from the [latest release](https://github.com/ntw-cts/Spotify-Romaji-Lyrics/releases/latest) and extract it to your computer.

 ### **2. Prepare the Extension**